caiks/WBOT02/README.md

 	"induceThreshold" : 200
 }
 ```
-Note that *model* 86 is not directly comparable to *model* 81 because the higher parameterisation was retained from *model* 84, so we would expect higher *diagonals* and a lower *multiplier*.
+Note that *model* 86 is not directly comparable to *model* 81 because the higher parameterisation was retained from *model* 84, with the exception of `XMAX` which was reduced to 256, so we would expect higher *diagonals* and a lower *multiplier*.

 Now let us consider the results for *model* 84.
 First, the multiplier of 2.46 is low for a non-scanning mode.
 It is much lower than the multiplier for *model* 80 at 3.00.
 The reason is due to the computed *slice* *valency* of 2 compared to the *substrate variable* *valency* of 10.
 We can see that in the high median *diagonal* of 32.1.
 If we view the *slice sizes* of the first 10 *fuds* we can see that *on-diagonal* *slices* are very much larger than the *off-diagonal* *slices* and that there are often only a few *off-diagonal* *slices* -